Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/01a_Overview.md

     - *Current failure count*
         This dashlet displays the number of processes that have currently an *Error* status.
     - *Workflow count*
-        This dashlet displays the number of workflows in the *Workflows* module.
+        This dashlet displays the number of workflows in the *Process Orchestration* module.
     - *Waiting processes*
-        This dashlet displays the number of waiting processes in the *Workflows* module.
+        This dashlet displays the number of waiting processes in the *Process Orchestration* module.

 - [CANCEL]
     Click this button to cancel adding dashlets.
 The *Dashlet picker* window is closed.